Smudge202/smudge202.github.io/_posts/2016-01-09-keeping-up.md

 I admit, in this example I was probably more driven by my desire to not look the fool than any professional etiquette, but the point still stands.
 Whilst becoming an expert in every frivolous technology that pops up would be a fool's errand (and require some kind of cybernetic-superhuman) keeping your finger on the pulse is not only achievable, but easy!

-## Unprofessional
+## Core Technologies

 Do you know your core technologies?
-Developers should certainly know Git by now, though if for some reason you're still using TFSVC, check out [Dennis Doomen's](https://twitter.com/ddoomen) [comparison of the two](http://www.continuousimprover.com/2015/06/why-you-should-abandon-tfs-source.html).
+Developers should certainly know Git by now, though if for some reason you're still using TFSVC, check out [Dennis Doomen's](https://twitter.com/ddoomen) blog post [comparing the two](http://www.continuousimprover.com/2015/06/why-you-should-abandon-tfs-source.html).
 Of course, Git is just an example, there are many technologies, frameworks, and aspects of programming that could or should be considered _core_.

 I'm reluctant to provide a list of core technologies; doing so would inevitably lead to some dispute and if nothing else, would mean this article doesn't age well as those core technologies shift.
 However, developers should have _some_ level of web experience to stay current, which at time of writing probably means keeping an eye on technologies like [ASP.Net 5](https://get.asp.net/), [AngularJs](https://angularjs.org/), etc. Similarly, I'd recommend trying to keep up with cloud platforms such as [Azure](https://azure.microsoft.com/en-gb/) and/or [Amazon Web Services](https://aws.amazon.com/).
 These two I'd recommend even to people such as myself who currently work on neither web nor cloud solutions!